 The Ulster Banner was formerly the flag of Northern Ireland.
 It was adopted in July 1953 to mark the coronation of Queen Elizabeth II.
 It created more tension between Northern and Southern Ireland, as the red hand is a nod to 13th century Gaelic clan wars and sits inside a six pointed star representing the six counties that make up Northern Ireland.
 The banner was abolished in 1972 and no longer represents the country, although extreme Ulster loyalists (also known as Unionists) still fly it purposely to instigate the Southerners.

 As often happens in politics and religion though, much of the fighting is between “leaders” who posture for positions of power.
 Sadly, there are still car-bombings and fighting by the extremists who chose to hate others based on religion and territory.
-All of my maternal and paternal family (with the exception of my sister and me and our children and my Grands), live in Northern Ireland and England.
+All of my maternal and paternal family (with the exception of my sister and me and our children and my Grands), live in Northern Ireland and England (and one cousin in Australia).
 My aunt and uncle and cousins all have friends and neighbors who are Catholic and get along just fine, celebrating both St. Patrick’s Day and Orangemen’s Day together in harmony.

 In America, Orangemen’s Day isn’t acknowledged by those of Northern Irish or British descent although St. Patrick’s Day is celebrated with much fanfare by anyone with a drop of Irish blood (and those with entirely no United Kingdom connection).
 It’s basically a reason to get drunk with very little awareness of the history and connection to St. Patrick.

 Today I’ll raise a toast to my ancestors, sport a bit of Orange, and say a prayer for peace in my homeland of Northern Ireland.